 Oversized streetwear is the only style that actually makes sense here.
 Not because it looks cool in photos — because it works.
 More air, less cling, and a silhouette that doesn't need adjusting every ten minutes.

-Why Oversized Fits Don't Make You Hotter
+Why Oversized Fits Don't Make You Hotter in Indian Summers

 The real variable is fabric construction.
 A thin jersey tee will cling and feel awful by noon.
 A heavyweight oversized tee with the right build breathes better, holds its shape, and doesn't look wrecked by the end of the day.
 The weight in the fabric is structural — it's what makes the garment fall cleanly rather than collapse against your body.